papyMonitor/papyMonitor-gui/README.md

 ## Usage/Documentation

-The application configure itself (GUI, behavior,...) based on informations given in  **one** .ini file.
-This .ini file is writen by the user.
+The application configure itself (GUI, behavior,...) based on informations given in  **one** configuration file (a *.lua file).
+This *.lua file is writen by the user.

-For hardware configuration, see the related sections
+For the embedded system configuration, see the related sections

 ## Contributing